LoffiBubby/5301Conclusion/Week2.md

 * availability
   * Regular testing

+#### Sample Answer

+* Confidentiality: In order to keep the cloud computing confidential, company have to use encryption scheme to protect data,
+  * Identity access management
+  * multi-factor authentication
+  * network firewalls.
+* Integrity: to protect data from unauthorized modification or deletion.
+There must be a system of permisions and logs that can demonstrate that tahere is no inappropriate access to customer data.
+  * Multi-factor Authentication
+  * Version Control
+* Availability: Ensure that data continues to be available
+  * Auto-scaling
+  * Multi- ple Availability Zones
+  * using Route 53 with health checks, to detect the failure and automatic failover (switching to a redundant or standby computer server, system).

 ### Q8

 A server called Server1 is running Windows Server 2016.
 On Server1, a folder called Data is created and shared on the C drive.
 Within the Data folder, subfolders are created with each user’s name within the organization.
 Each person’s electronic paycheck is placed in each user’s folder.
 Later, you find out that John was able to go in and change some of the electronic paycheck amounts, while also deleting some of the electronic paychecks.
 Explain which one (or more) of the CIA components was not followed.